-If you a can’t pay $299 annually, then it’s possible to move your site from WordPress.com into WordPress.org.
+If you a can’t pay $299 annually, then it’s possible to move your site from WordPress.com into your own website hosting provider (using WordPress downloadable at WordPress.org).
 If you need help and you are not a technician, then you can ask for an expert to help you.

 Standard Permissions for many WordPress setups is 755 for directories and 644 for files.

 For media Uploads, plugin setup and upgrades the directories have to be possessed by the same user that PHP is running.